joechesney/Scoop-Server/README.md

 ## Using this App

 1. In order to use this app, as of 5/4/18, the user must create a real Reverb.com account, apply for an App Permission, which will give you a client ID and aClient Secret.
 Then you need to save these keys in a file called "secrets.js" will be saved in Backend/helpers.

+2. First you'll need install all of the node packages, so type `npm install` into the terminal.

+3. Because this is a react app you must run 2 separate servers.
+First run the backend server, by typing `nodemon server.js` into the terminal from the root directory.
+Then in a separate terminal run `npm start` to start the React server.
+This SHOULD automatically open the React local server in your browser.
+If it does not, then something has probably crashed with React, or you can open your local host server manually and go to the port number listed in the React terminal.

+4. There are 5 pages on Scoop:
+    NOTE: if you have no products in your feed or your watchlist, then nothing will show up on pages 1, 2, or 4.
+The content of these pages is entirely based on whether you already have items in these lists.
+Actually, most likely React will crash if there's no content for it to load onto these pages.
+The 'Reverb Deals' page should always have content to display.
+Its content is pulled from a constant, yet dynamically-created list provided by the Reverb API.
+    i.
+The Home page Shows the splash screen with logo and the 4 main links to the other four pages. ii.
+The My Feed page will read products from your actual Reverb account.
+If you have no products added to your feed, there will be nothing on this page. iii.
+The Reverb Deals page pulls content from this page : (https://reverb.com/handpicked/deals)[https://reverb.com/handpicked/deals] and should always content to display. iv.
+The Scoop Deals page will loop through every product in your Feed and only return the products that are confirmed equal to/ under the determined market value for the product.
+This page is the most advanced feature of the site, and can take up to 15 seconds to loop through hundreds/thousands of product listings on the site, depending on the amount of products in your Feed.

+ ## Issues and Bugs
+ I would love to hear feedback about this site.
+ Any and all bugs can be added to issue tickets, or can be sent directly to me at joedihchesney@gmail.com Thanks for checking out my site!